norpactech/featherweight_auth/README.md

 `sls deploy --stage dev`

-As shown, this will run the software into the 'dev' environment in AWS.
+As shown, this will run the software in the 'dev' Lambda environment in AWS.
 A 'prod' configuration is also available in the project's serverless.yml file.

 The Serverless Framework is designed to be cloud-agnostic.
 Refer to the [Serverless Framework](https://www.serverless.com/framework) for use in other cloud platforms.